-In connection with this offering, we and the Providence Investor entered into the New Stockholder's Agreement (defined later in this prospectus) pursuant to which, among other matters, Providence has the right to designate nominees for our board of directors, whom we refer to as the "Providence Designees," subject to the maintenance of specified ownership requirements.
+Prior to the completion of this offering, we and the Providence Investor will enter into the New Stockholder's Agreement (defined later in this prospectus) pursuant to which, among other matters, Providence will have the right to designate nominees for our board of directors, whom we refer to as the "Providence Designees," subject to the maintenance of specified ownership requirements.
 See "Certain Relationships and Related Party Transactions-Relationship with Providence Following this Offering-Stockholders Agreements."